Boston Manor House: History of the manor house

 The house was badly damaged during World War II by a V1 dropping across the road.

 For a time it was used as a school.
-After extensive restoration work, was re-opened in 1963 by Queen Elizabeth The Queen Mother as a visitors centre and museum.
+After extensive restoration work, it was re-opened in 1963 by Queen Elizabeth The Queen Mother as a visitor centre and museum.

 Due to its unique architecture and decoration it has been often used as a setting for period films.

 There came a time when the south west corner was propped up by scaffolding intended to be a temporary measure but which became a feature for several years.
 English Heritage judged that urgent work was needed in order to consolidate the foundations to prevent further deterioration and possible collapse.
 The lower courses of brickwork were visibly bowing out and a vertical crack could be seen running up the wall.
 This has since been repaired.